guangyaoa123/CTF_PWN/2023/idek/coroutine/readme.md

 ## Code analysis
 Thankfully, source code is given.
 I will cover only the important functions, so lets drive right into it.

+### proxy.py (client)

+`proxy.py` interacts with the main binary (server).
+This is our client script.
+The functionaility is simple:

+1. Connects to the binary
+2. Set receive buffer size for client
+3. Set send buffer size for client
+4. Send data to server
+5. Receive data from server

+### main (Server)

 ![image](https://user-images.githubusercontent.com/24536991/212623718-11bfd200-9eac-41ef-8867-2fd8eaea41ca.png)

 The main function is responsible for setting up everything.
 It first creates the `io_context` struct on the stack then pass the `io_context` to `server` function.